cccedric/cpql/README.md

 # Consistency Policy Q-Learning (CPQL)

-This is the official PyTorch implementation of the paper "[**Boosting Continuous Control with Consistency Policy**](https://arxiv.org/pdf/2310.06343.pdf)".
+This is the official PyTorch implementation of the paper "Boosting Continuous Control with Consistency Policy".
+For those interested in delving deeper into our research, you can find detailed versions of our paper:

+For an extended read, including the appendix, check out the [**Arxiv Version with Appendix**](https://arxiv.org/pdf/2310.06343.pdf).
+For the conference-specific details as presented at AAMAS 2024, access the [**AAMAS 2024 Version**]([https://arxiv.org/pdf/2310.06343.pdf](https://www.ifaamas.org/Proceedings/aamas2024/pdfs/p335.pdf)).

 # 🛠️ Installation Instructions
 ## Clone this repository.